Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class8/README.md

 Download datasets from NCBI using SRA toolkit
 ------------------------------------------------

-We will now use fasterq-dump tool available from SRA toolkit to download sequencing data for each of the SRA runs that we just saved to PRJEB2111-info_30_samples.tsv file.
+We will now use fasterq-dump tool available from SRA toolkit to download sequencing data for each of the SRA runs that we just saved to PRJEB2111-info.tsv file.

-Lets start an interactive session to start the download of the subset of data.

 ```
-islurm

 wd

 mkdir class8